flibber-hk/HollowKnight.RandoPlus/README.md

 It may still be necessary to pass through excluded areas; for instance, Mask_Shard-Bretta is considered part of Dirtmouth, so may be relevant even if Fungal Wastes (the map area containing Bretta) is excluded.

+### Nail Upgrades
+Adds the four nail upgrades to the randomization pool.
+- Nailsmith has four items as usual.
+By default each can be previewed if the previous location has been obtained.
+If the Nailmaster Previews setting is disabled in rando, then previews will not be shown for the Nailsmith's items.
+- Nail upgrades must be claimed from the inventory by pressing attack while the nail icon is selected.
+This is to avoid being locked out of skips, but the process of claiming a nail upgrade is not reversible.
+(Consult the Randomizer readme for information about how many nail upgrades should be claimed depending on skip settings).
+- The nailsmith questline (kill / Sheo) is tied to the location, not the items.
+- For the purposes of split item groups, Nail Upgrades are considered by default to be in the same group as Skills - specifically Vengeful Spirit.

 ### Custom Pools and Logic
 Any external logic modifications can be made via the custom logic injector mod; logic modifications using terms defined by this mod must be made with a priority greater than 50.